smolinad/navis/docs/source/installation.rst

 Quick Setup
 -----------

-Clone the repository and install it in editable mode:
+Install `uv` by following the `official installation guide <https://docs.astral.sh/uv/getting-started/installation/>`_.
+Then, clone the repository and install it in editable mode:

 .. code-block:: bash